 Students requiring the notetaker’s notes or the materials displayed in class, in an approved alternate format, must indicate the requested format within myDRS and have completed an AT&T Program orientation.
 DRS will be responsible for partnering with the course faculty in obtaining course materials and providing the requested alternate format in a timely manner.

 Students using notetaking services are advised to also audio record their classes.
 This can be especially helpful at the beginning of the quarter while a notetaker is being recruited.
 Recording the class will allow students to supplement their notes with information that they may have missed during the lecture.
 Students using notes from the notetaker, their own notes, and the recording of the lecture will be assured they have access to the information presented in the class and will have a variety of formats for reviewing the material.

 Notetakers are matched within the myDRS system and not automatically introduced to the student for whom they are taking notes.
 They are not given information about the student requesting notes and are instructed to keep any knowledge they may have regarding the student with a disability confidential.
-Students who wish to contact their note taker should speak with the DRS Classroom Services Program Manager.
+Students who wish to contact their note taker should speak with the DRS Classroom Services Manager.